A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsection{Evaluation of HCRF-AM Model}

-Based on the experiment results in Sec.~\ref{sec:base}, we choose VGG-16 as our classifier in the IC module.
-First, training and validation sets in Table.~\ref{tab:data4} as well as their attention areas are used to train the VGG-16 network with a Transfer Learning (TL) strategy.
-The validation set is applied to tune the CNN parameters and avoid the overfitting or underfitting of CNN during the training process.
-Second, $2048 \times 2048$ pixel images in the test sets are cropped into $256 \times 256$ pixel images and sent into the trained network to obtain the patch prediction probability.
-Thirdly, CPEL method is applied in order to acquire the final label of an image of $2048 \times 2048$ pixels.
+According to the experiment results in Sec.~\ref{sec:base}, we choose VGG-16 as our classifier in the IC module.
+Firstly, the cropped images in the training set and the validation set shown in Table.~\ref{tab:data4} as well as their attention areas are used to train the VGG-16 network with a TL algorithm.
+Due to the validation set, the CNN arguments are adjusted to restrain under-fitting or over-fitting during the training process.
+Then, $2048 \times 2048$ pixel images in the test sets are cropped into $256 \times 256$ pixel images and sent into the trained network to obtain the patch prediction probability.
+Thirdly, CPEL method is employed to acquire the final label of an image of $2048 \times 2048$ pixels.
 Finally, we evaluate the classification performance according to the true labels.
 In the first step, we use the grid optimization method to generate the best parameter of the proportion of attention area (the step size is 0.1).
 If the attention area takes up more than $50\%$ of the area of a patch, and this patch is chosen as the final attention patch.
 A detailed view of comparison between baseline's and HCRF-AM model's classification accuracy and the corresponding confusion matrix is shown in Fig.~\ref{fig:confu} and Fig.~\ref{fig:his2}.
-For the VGG-16 network, the settings of the hyperparameters are shown in Table.~\ref{tab:para}.
+For the VGG-16 network, the hyperparameter values are in Table.~\ref{tab:para}.